pokt-network/wpokt-validator/README.md

 1. Using a Config File:

-    - A template configuration file `config.yml` is provided.
+    - A sample configuration file `config.sample.yml` is provided.
     - You can specify the config file using the `--config` flag:

     ```bash